revelaction/ical-git/configuration.md

 ## General Settings

 - **timezone**: Specifies the timezone for the notifications.
-Both icalendar timezone and config timezone will be shown in the notification message
+Both the .ics timezone and config timezone will be shown in the notification message
   - Example: `timezone = "Europe/Rome"`
 - **tick**: Defines the interval at which the daemon checks for new events.
   - Example: `tick = "24h"`